leewhitbeck/stockmvc/closure/readme.md

 # An example project that uses the google closure library using a simple MVC structure to display some Yahoo Finance Stock Info.

-## Just run index.html to run in release mode
-s
 ## Running in Debug Mode

 A third party build tool called [Plovr](http://plovr.com/) is used to make running and compiling the code easier.
 To serve the code for development purposes (the example should run in compiled mode without using Plovr)